Vladimir Putin: Health

-In April 2022 The Sun reported, based on video footage, that Putin may have Parkinson's disease.
+In April 2022, tabloid newspaper The Sun reported that based on video footage Putin may have Parkinson's disease.
 This speculation, which has not been supported by medical professionals, has spread in part due to Russia's invasion of Ukraine, which many saw as an irrational act.
 The Kremlin rejected the possibility of Parkinson's along with outside medical professionals, who stress that it is impossible to diagnose the condition based on video clips alone.